 Also known as umbrella wasps, paper wasps’ nests do not have an outer shell and often look like an umbrella.

-LOCATION: Attached to exterior home surfaces, such as:
+LOCATION: Attached to exterior home surfaces or structures, such as:

 - Fences